launchdarkly/api-client-go/docs/ApprovalsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCopyFlagConfigApprovalRequestRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPostFlagCopyConfigApprovalRequestRequest struct via the builder pattern

 Name | Type | Description  | Notes